LucaGnezda/PSMediaCollectionManagement/README.md

     - Manage auto output indenting
     - Implement a mock console whose output can then be tested using Pester
     - Output colourful custom formatted tables
-- Probably just a bug in this module, but PowerShell seems unable to correctly handle a situation where a class with static methods, that requires an enum, which is defined in another file.
-When this is attempted, while the class itself will function correctly, calling scopes only seem able to reference one of the two using statements at a time. if the second is referenced, the first is effectively unloaded.
-This issue has been tested and confirmed in PowerShell 5, 6 & 7.
+- 'Using' is flaky when a class uses another module to define enums which are then used a parameters in public methods.
+While the class itself behaves fine, the console gets a problematic experience where you can only refence one of the two definitions at a time.
+I believe this is due to the two different scopes (inner and console usings) resetting the scope for each other.
+- Enums are also difficult when used as class method parameters in modules.
+To properly export enums from a module you need them to be defined with Add-Type, but classes need them defines in module files references by using.
+There two needs are incompatible, so instead the code defines them twice, once for the internal classes and once for console ease of use.
+These are then sync checked by parsing the class files and comparing it in Pester.

 # Credits
 Would like to thank/credit a bunch of contributors and the community ...
-- [RamblingCookieMonster](https://github.com/RamblingCookieMonster) for their module architecture/pattern
+- [RamblingCookieMonster](https://github.com/RamblingCookieMonster) for inspiration on structuring modules
 - [gravejester](https://github.com/gravejester) for their string approximation functions.
 - Pretty much everyone on StackOverflow, for pretty much having answers to every questions ever conceived.
 - The Pester community, for creating an awesome PowerShell testing framework.